didiersmith/steve/chapters/convenient-timing.md

 "Screw you, Gabe."

-Steve hung up the phone, strode out onto the tarmac, and walked towards the launch vehicle.
+Steve made up his mind.
+He hung up the phone, strode out onto the tarmac, and walked towards the launch vehicle.

+Was he crazy?
+Probably.
+Only a crazy person would leave a life of comfort and security to go die in space with a criminal warlord.

+But if he'd learned anything from his AIs, it was that insanity could be kinda fun sometimes.